Content Marketing is a crucial part of any digital marketing strategy and we can’t see that changing anytime soon.

 For those on a budget who want a simple but effective analytics solution, Cyfe could be just that.

-So, there you have it, 40 content marketing tools that could make your job easier in 2020.
+So, there you have it, 40 content marketing tools that could make your job easier.

 Try one, a few or all of them and let us know your results.